ghga-de/ghga-metadata-schema/docs/schema_markdown/isolation.md

 # Slot: isolation

-Method or device employed for collecting/isolating a biospecimen or a sample.
+Method or device employed for collecting/isolating a Biospecimen or a Sample.

 URI: [GHGA:isolation](https://w3id.org/GHGA/isolation)